Small Intestine Cancer

 Our Small Intestine Cancer Program Highlights

-- State-of-the-art screenings and diagnostic tools, including endoscopy, CT scans and genetic testing
+- We offer state-of-the-art screenings and diagnostic tools, including endoscopy, CT scans and genetic testing.

-- Minimally invasive, robotically assisted surgery for fewer complications and faster recovery
+- Our care team members are experts in minimally invasive, robotically assisted surgery for fewer complications and faster recovery.

-- Surgical specialists dedicated to preserving the quality of life
+- City of Hope's surgical specialists are dedicated to preserving quality of life.

-- Ultraprecise radiation therapy to target tumors and protect healthy tissue
+- We offer ultraprecise radiation therapy to target tumors and protect healthy tissue.

-- Targeted drugs and drug combinations for greater effectiveness and fewer side effects
+- Our care team has expertise in targeted drugs and drug combinations for greater effectiveness and fewer side effects.

 City of Hope is one of the few facilities designated a comprehensive cancer center by the National Cancer Institute.